 - In addition to funds for reconstructing embankments affected by the Aila, allocation should be made for new embankments at important points to provide safeguards against surges.
-More allocation should also be made for continuing the construction of shelter houses in the coastal districts of the country. - More allocations for social afforestation programmes particularly for the coastal and river bank (char) areas of the country is needed. - To safeguard against earthquake, the budget may consider allocating funds to train special volunteers associated with the fire defense service in view of any possible earthquake hazards.
+More allocation should also be made for continuing the construction of shelter houses in the coastal districts of the country. - More allocations for social afforestation programmes particularly for the coastal and riverbank (char) areas of the country. - To safeguard against earthquake. the budget may consider allocating funds to train special volunteers associated with the fire-defense service in view of any possible earthquake hazards.

-3.8 OPERATIONALISING THE PPP
+8. OPERATIONALISING THE PPP

-In the budget FY2009-10, PPP component was a new and welcome initiative for Bangladesh.
+In the Budget FY2009-10, PPP component was a new and welcome initiative for Bangladesh.
 The initiative had generated high expectation.
 An allocation of Tk.
-2,500 crore was made in the budget for FY2009-10 on account of PPP.
-It was hoped that Tk.
-7,000 crore would be invested through PPP projects in that fiscal year.
+2500 crore was made in the Budget for FY2009-10 on account of PPP.
+It was hoped that in FY2009-10 Tk.
+7000 crore would be invested through PPP projects.
 The government has also come up with a Draft PPP Policy.
-Budget FY2010-11 should emphasise on realisation of the PPP objectives.
-The Draft PPP Policy and guidelines will need to be finalised in a speedy manner.
+Budget FY2010-11 should emphasis on realisation of the PPP objectives.
+The Draft PPP Policy and gudielines will need to be finalised in a speedy manner.
 There is a consensus that the PPP process will need to be geared up in order to get the desired benefit.
-In order to ensure effective implementation of PPP projects, the following issues need to be addressed in the upcoming budget for FY2010-11:
+In order to ensure effective implementation of PPP projects, the following issues need to be addressed in the upcoming budget for FY2010-2011: